ToshioCP/Gtk4-tutorial/gfm/sec7.md

 And important thing is that TfeTextView can have a memory to keep a pointer to GFile.

 However, to understand the general theory about gobjects is very hard especially for beginners.
-So, I will just show you the way how to write the code and avoid the theoretical side in the next section.
+So, I will just show you the way how to write the code and avoid the theoretical side in the next subsection.

 ## How to define a child widget of GtkTextView